-In order to complete this lesson you need an internet connection and some pencils and graph paper for activity 1.
+In order to complete this lesson you need an internet connection and some pencils and graph paper for activity 1, and pencils and paper for activity 2.

 Introduction- what is programming?

 What does it mean to program a computer?

 Programming a computer means giving it instructions - a sequence of steps - to follow.
 Another word for this is an algorithm.